 How To Automate Google Search With Python

 This tutorial will learn how to automate Google Search with Python.
-To perform Google using Python code, we will use multiple libraries, making it easier for you to scrape search results.
-The first library we will use to perform Google searches is googlesearch-python and the second one is google.
+We will use multiple libraries to perform Google using Python code, making it easier for you to scrape search results.
+The first library we will use to perform Google searches is googlesearch-python and the second is Google.

-For now, we will use googlesearch-python and google to automate the entire process of getting results from Google efficiently.
-You can also copy-paste the code and extend its data analysis and visualization functionality.
+For now, we will use googlesearch-python and google to automate the process of getting results from Google efficiently.
+You can copy-paste the code and extend its data analysis and visualization functionality.

 Also ReadSending Emails Using Python With Image And PDF Attachments